 The final step is to modify our program to use this input file.
 The name of this input file can be hardcoded in the main program, but for more flexibility, it can also be provided as a command-line argument.
-To do this, replace the int main() { line by and replace all pythia.readString(...) commands with the single command pythia.readFile(argv[1]);
+To do this, replace the int main() { line by and should give the same output as before.